basho/basho_docs/source/languages/en/riakcs/cookbooks/garbage-collection.md

 been scheduled for deletion by the garbage collection daemon and avoids other manifest resolution processes for the object from scheduling unnecessary deletions.
+{{/1.5.0-}}
+{{#1.5.0+}}

+Once the states of the eligible manifests have been updated to `pending_delete` the manifest information for any `pending_delete` manifest versions are collected into a CRDT set and the set is written as a value to the `riak-cs-gc` bucket keyed by a time value representing the current epoch time.
+If that write is successful then the state for each manifest in the set is updated to `scheduled_delete`.
+This indicates that the blocks of the object have been scheduled for deletion by the garbage collection daemon and avoids other manifest resolution processes for the object from scheduling unnecessary deletions.

+The use of the current epoch time as the basis for the keys in the `riak-cs-gc` bucket is a change from previous versions of Riak CS.
+Previously the current epoch time the value of `leeway_seconds` was used.
+This change means that the `leeway_seconds` interval is enforced by the garbage collection daemon process and not during the synchronous portion of the garbage collection process.
+The benefit of this is that the `leeway_seconds` interval may be changed for objects that have already been deleted or overwritten and allows system operators to potentially reap objects sooner than originally specified `leeway_seconds` interval if it is necessary.
+{{/1.5.0+}}

 Once the manifest enters the `scheduled_delete` state it remains as a tombstone for a minimum of `leeway_seconds`.